| Also see http://www.ivorcatt.com/585.htm https://www.georgakopoulos.org/luca-turin/ 1.

 not I.

-is lost in the passage of the narrow pulse.
+the EEB experiments, keep close guard on energy, and see whether energy is lost in the passage of the narrow pulse.
 Note that a coax. with perfect

 conductors will transmit energy (current) without energy loss.
 So in